Monday, March 3, 2025

 Keeping the Cayman Islands Safe

-If you’re traveling or attending crowded events, take extra precautions.
-And if you or a family member feels ill, prioritize rest, hydration, and staying home to protect others.
+If you’re traveling or attending crowded events, especially in the UK, take extra precautions.
+And if you or a family member feels ill, prioritise rest, hydration, and staying home to protect others.

 Together, We Can Stay Healthy